katefike/sage/README.md

 ```

 ## Send Emails Locally
-Test that the dockerized mail server works by sending an email locally (i.e. from outside of the mail server container).
+Test that the dockerized MX works by sending an email locally (i.e. from outside of the MX container).
 Doing so is different depending on the environment.
 In production, send via openSSL `s_client` or an email service like Gmail.
 In development, send via `telnet`.
-TThe methods are dependent on environment because your production MX is configured with `smtpd_tls_security_level=encrypt`, which enforces TLS for incoming email (SMTPD).
+The methods are dependent on environment because your production MX is configured with `smtpd_tls_security_level=encrypt`, which enforces TLS for incoming email (SMTPD).

 ### Development
 ```